jetkai/openai-for-java/README.md

         messages.add(message);

-        //Completion Data, ready to send to the ChatGPT Api ChatCompletionData completion = new ChatCompletionData();
+        //Completion Data, ready to send to the OpenAI Api ChatCompletionData completion = new ChatCompletionData();
         completion.setModel("gpt-3.5-turbo");
         completion.setMessages(messages);

-        CompletionResponseData data = gpt.createChatCompletionResponse(completion); //You can call "data" to see the response
+        CompletionResponseData data = openAI.createChatCompletionResponse(completion); //You can call "data" to see the response

         assertNotNull(data.getModel());
     }